icaros-usc/pyribs/README.md

 ## Citing Algorithms in pyribs

-If you use the following algorithms, please also cite their relevant papers:
+If you use the following algorithms, please consider citing their relevant
+papers:

 - **CMA-ME:** [Fontaine 2020](https://dl.acm.org/doi/10.1145/3377930.3390232)
   ```